COVID-19 restrictions emerge at confirmation hearing for NH chief justice

 “There is a sense from the public that there has been an overreach of the state executive branch of government with regards to the enforcement of the mask mandate,” Kenney said.

-MacDonald said less than 1 percent of enforcement actions his office has investigated during the pandemic resulted in fines and all attempts were made to obtain voluntary compliance.
+MacDonald said less than 1% of enforcement actions his office has investigated during the pandemic resulted in fines, and all attempts were made to obtain voluntary compliance.

 MacDonald’s supporters included ex-U.S. Sen. and former Attorney General Kelly Ayotte, former Chief Justices John Broderick and Lynn, Chief U.S. District Court Judge Landya McCafferty, retired federal appeals court judge Norman Stahl, retired Supreme Court Justice Carol Ann Conboy, Deputy AG Jane Young, former law firm partner Scott O’Connell and Manchester lawyer/lobbyist Jim Merrill.